himan5hu31/Clothing-Similarity-Search/README.md

 ## How It Works

+The Clothing Similarity Search project operates as follows:

 1. **Input**: The user provides a text description of a clothing item.
-2. **Model Processing**: The machine learning model processes the input text and extracts relevant features that capture the clothing item's characteristics.
+2. **Model Processing**: The input text undergoes preprocessing steps to remove punctuation and other irrelevant elements using regular expressions (regex).
+The processed text is then transformed into a vector representation using sentence transformers, which captures the clothing item's characteristics and saved into Pinecode Vector Databse.
-3. **Similarity Calculation**: The model computes the similarity between the input text and the text descriptions of clothing items in its database.
+3. **Similarity Calculation**: The machine learning model compares the vector representation of the input text with the vector representations of clothing item descriptions in its database.
+It computes the similarity scores between the input text and each item in the database.
 4. **Ranking**: Based on the calculated similarity scores, the model ranks the clothing items from most similar to least similar.
+The items with higher similarity scores are considered more similar to the input text.
-5. **Results**: The model returns a JSON response containing a ranked list of links to similar clothing items on different websites.
+5. **Results**: The model generates a JSON response containing a ranked list of links to similar clothing items from different websites.
+The response includes the URLs of the top 5 most similar products, allowing users to easily access and explore those items online.

+By following this process, the Clothing Similarity Search project enables users to input a text description of a clothing item and receive a concise and informative list of links to similar products.
+This helps users find clothing items that closely match their preferences and discover new options for their desired style.
 ### Example
 ```
 import requests